HomeLeader StoriesOlia Gurnani and the Art of Modern Welcome

 Meet Olia Gurnani

-A Room Prepared with Care
+A Room Set with Intention

 For her, the smallest details hold emotional weight.
 Atmosphere is not decoration.
 It is intention made visible.
-It is the quiet signal that says you were expected.

 She has always been sensitive to beauty and to the invisible cues that shape an experience.
-Some people walk into a space and see furniture.
-Olia walks in and studies energy.
-She observes how people move, how they gather, where conversation slows, where it opens.
+Some people walk into a space and take in design and style.
+When Olia walks in, she takes note of atmosphere: how the room receives you, what makes you stay, and who the room is really for.

 That instinct became the foundation of inLUXEspirit, a concept she describes as modern hospitality shaped by human dynamics.
 It is less about spectacle and more about softness.
 Less about performance and more about presence.